What Is a Paralegal?

 If you are interested in a job in the legal profession, but you do not want to invest your time and money training to become an attorney, becoming a paralegal may be the perfect option for you.
 There are some benefits of the paralegal profession, including:

 - Minimal Training – To become an entry-level paralegal, you will not have to make a large investment of time when comparing to law schools.
 A number of paralegal positions require an associate degree compared to the number of years that would need to be spent in school to become an attorney.

 - Favorable Job Outlook – According to the Bureau of Labor Statistics, paralegal jobs are projected to projected to grow 15 percent from 2016 to 2026, which is much faster than the average for all occupations.

 - Reasonable Salary – The Bureau of Labor Statistics also reports that the median annual salary for paralegals in 2017 was $50,410.
 The lowest 10 percent earned less than $31,130, while the highest 10 percent earned more than $81,180.

 The Fremont Difference

-*In no way does Fremont College promise or guarantee employment or level of income/wages.
+*In no way does Fremont University promise or guarantee employment or level of income/wages.
 Paralegals may not provide legal services directly to the public except as permitted by law.